 Upon graduating college, I began my search for my first teaching job.
 Unfortunately, in an extremely competitive field, I didn’t get the keys to my first classroom later that year.
 Realizing I wouldn’t be teaching in the fall, I submerged myself into the retail side of the music industry, first as a salesclerk, a secret shopper, and eventually manager for a major national record store chain.
 After a brief stint outside the music industry, I was hired by one of the five major music distributors.
 I worked in several capacities over the course of 13 years, gaining a wealth of experience in advertising, marketing, promotion, and sales.
 Once again, I found myself rubbing shoulders with the artists I grew up listening to, with much closer collaboration than at the concert venue.

-As the industry shifted from physical product to digital and streaming, it was time to recreate myself, adapting to a new business model.
+As the industry shifted from physical product to digital and streaming, it was time to adapt to a new business model.
 I took a leap of faith with work as a freelance educator, splitting my time between teaching General Music courses and Choir at three private schools.
 I also applied for a position as a Music Director for a musical in my community, which led me to directing 50 shows in the world of musical theater.
 Through my interaction with adults and adolescents enrolled in these programs, I built a studio of private vocal and instrumental students that continues to grow.

 The common thread throughout these experiences is the stories – so many to share with you!
 Hope you check back often for updates about the artists you love to listen to and learn about.
 Looking forward to having you on this musical journey with me, where we can share our love for All Things Music!